garyKeorkunian/squants-generic/shared/src/main/tut/README.md

 The following is an example of using Units to create Quantities

-Creating overloadeds version of the UnitOfMeaure.apply allows for backwards compatibility with 1.x and explicit numeric typing when a user is ready to use it.
+Creating overloaded versions of the UnitOfMeaure.apply allows for backwards compatibility with 1.x and explicit numeric typing when a user is ready to use it.

 ```scala